Animal behavior classification via deep learning on embedded systems: Data

-In this work, we use two datasets that have been obtained from two data collection experiments ran in August 2018 and March 2020.
-The first experiment took place in August 2018 at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) FD McMaster Laboratory Pasture Intake Facility~\cite{ts_armidale}, Chiswick NSW, Australia (30\degree36'28.17"S, 151\degree32'39.12"E).
-The accelerometry data was collected from ten steers wearing collar tags called eGrazor\footnote{https://www.csiro.au/en/research/animals/livestock/egrazor-measuring-cattle-pasture-intake}.
+We have obtained our datasets from grazing beef cattle of Angus breed during two data collection experiments ran in August 2018 and March 2020.
+The first experiment took place in August 2018 for 28 days at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) FD McMaster Laboratory Pasture Intake Facility~\cite{ts_armidale}, Chiswick NSW, Australia (30\degree36'28.17"S, 151\degree32'39.12"E).
+The accelerometry data was collected from ten steers wearing collar tags called eGrazor\footnote{\url{https://www.csiro.au/en/research/animals/livestock/egrazor-measuring-cattle-pasture-intake}}.
+The steers were 23 to 35 months of age and weighed 530 to 816 kg.
 We refer to the associated dataset as Arm18.
-Another experiment was conducted in March 2020 at the same facility while the accelerometry data was recorded from eight heifers wearing the eGrazor collar tags.
+Another experiment was conducted in March 2020 for eight days at the same facility while the accelerometry data was recorded from eight heifers wearing the eGrazor collar tags.
+The heifers were 19 months old and weighed 283 to 354 kg.
 We refer to the associated dataset as Arm20.
+In Table~\ref{tab:weather}, we provide summary statistics of the weather conditions for the periods that the experiments took place at Armidale, NSW, Australia\footnote{\url{http://www.weatherarmidale.com/}}.

+In both experiments, the cattle wore the collar tags uninterruptedly.
+Therefore, the eGrazor collar tags logged the accelerometry data continuously for the entire duration of the experiments.
+At the conclusion of each experiment, we retrieved the SD flash memory cards, which stored the logged data, from the tags.
+There was no concern around the storage capacity as, with a sampling rate of 50 readings per second, a 32GB memory card can accommodate the IMU data of about 400 days.